Contesting a Will Solicitors

 A

-The cost to contest a will can vary depending on the severity and complexity of the issue, and whether or not you need to go to court.
+The cost to contest a will varies depending on the severity and complexity of the issue, and whether or not you need to go to court.

-If the dispute needs to be resolved in court, a judge will decide how these costs are to be paid, and usually, the loser pays the winner’s costs.
+If the dispute needs to be resolved in court, a judge will decide how these costs are to be paid, and usually, the loser pays the winner’s costs and legal fees.

 We are able to work with you towards a number of funding arrangements, including “no win, no fee” and deferred fees.
 We will do all we can to ensure you have the right funding in place to pursue your matter.